MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/NextReg0x69/ReadMe.txt

-The mode switch takes different amount of cycles, the visible artefacts from left edge measure how long the particular feature takes to settle down (ULA modes read two characters ahead in the last 8 cycles of current chunk, layer 2 can switch on/off within 3-4 cycles).
+The mode switch takes different amount of cycles, the visible artefacts from left edge measure how long the particular feature takes to settle down (ULA modes read two characters ahead in the last 8 cycles of current chunk, layer 2 can switch on/off within 3-4 cycles, Hires picks new color in one character).
 The artefacts coloring scheme: red = layer2, cyan = classic ULA, blue = shadow ULA, yellow = Timex $6000 area